 Still he slipped away.
 Desperate, she grabbed him by the ears, and kissed him savagely, biting his lip, the salty blood filling both their mouths.
 His eyes cleared, and she felt him concentrate again, concentrate on Life, on living.

-His sword fell, and he brought his arms up around her and returned her kies.
-Then he put

 His sword fell, and he brought his arms up around her and returned her kiss.
 Then he put his head on her shoulder, and she on his, and they held each other tightly till the single note of Astarael slowly died.